ODM2/ODMToolsPython/README.md

 ![iUTAH](/doc/images/iutah_eu_horz_sm.png)    ![CUAHSI](/doc/images/cuahsi_logo_sm.gif)    ![NSF](/doc/images/nsf.gif)

-This material is based on work supported by the National Science Foundation Grant EPS 1208732 awarded to Utah State University.
-Additional support was previously provided by National Science Foundation grant EAR 0622374.
+This material is based on work supported by the National Science Foundation Grants [IIA-1208732](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1208732) and [EAR-1224638](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1224638).
+Additional support was previously provided by National Science Foundation grant [EAR-0622374](http://www.nsf.gov/awardsearch/showAward?AWD_ID=0622374).
 Any opinions, findings, and conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Copying and License
 ----------------------------